The Ellis Semigroup of a Generalised Morse System: Finding the Ellis semigroups

 \section{Finding the Ellis semigroups}

 We proceed by recalling Proposition \ref{Propn2.10} about the map between respective Ellis semigroups which is induced by homomorphisms of dynamical systems and considering Diagram \ref{diagram1}:

-We move ``backwards'' (i.e. from factors to extensions) through this diagram, going from the simpler semigroup $E(\Z_{m(\theta)}\times\Z(r))$ to the more complicated ones for the other two spaces.
-All spaces are the same as introduced in Section \ref{Factorizations_Chapter}; we sometimes write $\mathcal{X}_\theta$ for the dynamical system $(X_\theta,s)$ and similarly $\mathcal{X}_\phi$ for $(X_\phi,s)$.
+We move ``backwards'' (i.e. from factors to extensions) through this diagram, going from the simpler semigroup $E(\Z_{h(\theta)}\times\Z(r))$ to the more complicated ones for the other two spaces.
+All spaces are the same as introduced in Section \ref{Factorizations_Chapter}; we sometimes write $\mathcal{X}_\theta$ for the cascade $(X_\theta,s)$ and similarly $\mathcal{X}_\phi$ for $(X_\phi,s)$.

-Since $\mathcal{Z}:=\mathcal{Z}(m(\theta),r)=(\Z_{m(\theta)}\times\Z(r),+)$ is equicontinuous, it is distal and so by Proposition \ref{Propn4.9}, its Ellis semigroup is a group (in fact, $E(\mathcal{Z})\cong\mathcal{Z}$).
+Since $\mathcal{Z}:=\mathcal{Z}(h(\theta),r)=(\Z_{h(\theta)}\times\Z(r),+)$ is equicontinuous, it is distal and so by Proposition \ref{Propn4.9}, its Ellis semigroup is a group (in fact, $E(\mathcal{Z})\cong\mathcal{Z}$).
 Thus, the only idempotent in $E(\mathcal{Z})$ is the identity map, $I_\mathcal{Z}$.

 \begin{defn}[q] For the substitution $\phi$ on the alphabet $\mathcal{B}$ defined as in the proof of Theorem \ref{Thm_2_June_2018_pg_2}, we define sets of letters $C_1,\ldots, C_{r-1}\subset\B$ by $C_i:\{\phi(b)_i:b\in\B\}$.
 Define $q:=|\{C_i:i=1,\ldots,r-1\}|$. \end{defn} In other words, the set $C_i$ is the set of all letters in the $i$th `column' of the substitution $\phi$, where we only consider the `tail-ends' $\phi(b)[1;r-1]$, for a letter $b$.
 Then, $q$ is the number of distinct sets of letters in the same column.
-Note that $|C_i|=m(\theta)$ for any $i=1,\ldots,r-1$, since by definition of $\phi$, we have only $m(\theta)$-many possibilities for ``tail-ends'', i.e. blocks $\phi(b)[1;r-1]$.
+Note that $|C_i|=h(\theta)$ for any $i=1,\ldots,r-1$, since by definition of $\phi$, we have only $h(\theta)$-many possibilities for ``tail-ends'', i.e. blocks $\phi(b)[1;r-1]$.

 \begin{ntn} By $\lim_{n\rightarrow\infty}\phi^n(a\cdot b)$ we mean that we keep the `center dot' fixed, so $\phi(a\cdot b)=\phi(a)\cdot \phi(b)$, etc. \end{ntn}

 \begin{thm} The Ellis semigroup of the space $\mathcal{X}_\phi$ has one minimal ideal with $q$ idempotents. \end{thm}